eModbus/emodbus.github.io/_docs/modbusmessage/coildata.md

 To cope with these shortcomings the ``CoilData`` type was added to **eModbus**.

 ### *Usage notes*

 - There is no obligation to use the ``CoilData`` type with eModbus at all.
 If you prefer you may use your own representation of coils any time.
 - The current implementation is a beta version only.
 While it has been tested thoroughly, it surely will have bugs!
 - internal code is currently focused on functionality, not speed.
 There will be changes in the future to improve performance.

 ### ``CoilData`` interface

 #### Constructors ``CoilData()``, ``CoilData(uint16_t size)`` and ``CoilData(uint16_t size, bool initValue)``

 A ``CoilData`` object constructed without any parameters will have a coil capacity of 0.
 The capacity can only be changed by assigning another ``CoilData`` object or a "bit image array" (see below).

 The second constructor is the regular one, it will make room for the given number of coils internally.
-Please note that this size is limited to 2000 coils by the Modbus standard (due to the capacity of a standard MOdbus message that can be as long as 255 bytes only).
+Please note that this size is limited to 2000 coils by the Modbus standard (due to the capacity of a standard Modbus message that can be as long as 255 bytes only).

 The third form allows you to specify the value all freshly created coils are preset: if ``initValue`` is ``true``, all coils will get an ``1`` value.
 If left out, or set to ``false``, the coils will be initialized with ``0``.

 #### Bit image array constructor ``CoilData(const char *initVector)``

 You may alternatively specify the size and initial value of the ``CoilData`` object by a *bit image array*.
 This is a character array containing ``1`` and ``0`` characters in the order of the coils in the set.
 ``"11110000"`` for instance is an 8-coil bit image array that, when used in the constructor, will allocate space for 8 coils in the object and init these with the given ``1`` and ``0`` values in order: